soderquista/bigfoot-sightings/README.md

 # bigfoot-sightings
-The dataset explored is the Bigfoot sightings as reported to the <a href=https://www.bfro.net/>Bigfoot Field Researchers Organization</a> (BFRO).
-The dataset was found on <a href='https://data.world/timothyrenner/bfro-sightings-data/workspace/file?filename=bfro_reports_geocoded.csv'>data.world, uploaded by Timothy Renner</a>.

 ## Data Preparation
 Data on reported Bigfoot sightings was downloaded in a .csv and .json format.
 There are 5,082 records total, though data entered varies.
 The oldest recorded date is 1869 and data runs through 2/28/23.
 The bfro_reports_geocoded.csv file contains the most information about individual sightings, including: